jacobmix/RaC3AP/rac3/docs/setup_en.md

 ### Connect to the MultiServer

-1. Launch PCSX2 and boot your copy of RaC3
+1. Launch PCSX2 boot your copy of RaC3

-2. Launch RaC3AP.exe from the client folder
+2. Launch Ratchet and Clank 3 client in the Archipelago Launcher
     - Under address input your archipelago connection address (ie: archipelago.gg:51780)
     - PCSX2 must be open before the RaC3 client is opened or it will give an error